Kindergarten and Young 5s

 Young 5s is a full school day and will follow the elementary calendar, including the start and end times.

-If the student has an IEP, who will be contacting the family and when?
+If the student has an IEP, who will contact the family, and when?

 The school principal or special education provider will reach out to families of students with IEPs.